Admission Requirements for Master in Education Programs

 Students are admitted or denied admission on the following basis:

-- Regular standing – an undergraduate grade point average of 2.75 or higher and a Graduate Record Examination test score; or, an undergraduate grade point average lower than 2.75 with a qualifying score on the Graduate Record Examination.
-Note that for programs leading to certification, the cumulative grade point average must be 2.75 or above.
+- Regular standing – an undergraduate grade point average of 2.75 or higher and submission of satisfactory admission materials.
+Note that for programs leading to certification, the cumulative grade point average of all institutions attended must be 2.75 or above.

 - Conditional standing – those students who have applied for admission who have been allowed temporary registration (up to nine credit hours) as a special graduate student while their credentials are being evaluated and eligibility for admission is being established.
 It is expected that students in this classification will become students in regular standing when their applications are processed and approved.
 Financial aid is not available without full admission in regular standing.